someoneigna/python-projects/nforg-file_organizer/README.md

 If you know of a feature that you could really found helpful just let me now.
 I will be more than happy to include it.

-P.D: Currently more test cases are needed to **ENSURE** you that is safe to use it, but it shouldn't break your files.
+P.D: Currently more test cases are needed to **ENSURE** you that is safe to use, but it shouldn't break your files.
 At most a file could end in a weird folder.
 But neitter has happened to me.
 I use it regularly.
 Anyway, use it **IN YOUR OWN RISK**.